-Our facilities organization (Workplace Resources - WPR) looks at risk for individual Cisco facilities.
+Our facilities organization (Workplace Resources - WPR) looks at risks and opportunities for individual Cisco facilities.
 Our Safety and Security organization, which reports up to the same VP, assists in this work.
-Our manufacturing organization looks at possible physical impacts at individual manufacturing facilities at our suppliers.
-In general, climate change-related risk in our supply chain is bounded by existing risks addressed in business continuity plans.
+Our manufacturing organization looks at possible physical impacts and opportunities at individual manufacturing facilities at our suppliers.
+In general, climate change-related risk (and opportunity) in our supply chain is bounded by our existing business continuity plans and processes.